emacs-eaf/emacs-application-framework/README.md

 For any other problems, please use `emacs -q` and load a minimal setup with only EAF to verify that the bug is reproducible.
 If `emacs -q` works fine, probably something is wrong with your Emacs config.

-If the problem persists, please report it [here](https://github.com/emacs-eaf/emacs-application-framework/issues/new) with `*eaf*` buffer content, it contains many clues that can help us locate the problem faster.
+If the problem persists, please report it [here](https://github.com/emacs-eaf/emacs-application-framework/issues/new) with the `*eaf*` buffer content.
+It contains many clues that can help us locate the problem faster.

 If you get a segfault error, please use the following way to collect crash information:
 1. Install gdb and turn on option `(setq eaf-enable-debug t)`